Baseball-MLB cancels more games after bargaining session ends with no deal | Sports-Games

 Baseball-MLB cancels more games after bargaining session ends with no deal

 “In a last-ditch effort to preserve a 162-game season, this week we have made good-faith proposals that address the specific concerns voiced by the MLBPA and would have allowed the players to return to the field immediately," said Manfred.
-"The Clubs went to extraordinary lengths to meet the substantial demands of the MLBPA.
-"On the key economic issues that have posed stumbling blocks, the Clubs proposed ways to bridge gaps to preserve a full schedule."
+"On the key economic issues that have posed stumbling blocks, the Clubs proposed ways to bridge gaps to preserve a full schedule," he added.

-The MLB Players Association did not immediately respond to a request for comment.
+The MLBPA said in a statement that the MLB's decision to cancel additional games was "completely unnecessary."
+"After making a set of comprehensive proposals to the league earlier this afternoon, and being told substantive responses were forthcoming, players have yet to hear back," the MLBPA said in a statement on Twitter.
+"Players want to play and we cannot wait to get back on the field for the best fans in the world."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)